 We all have these challenging moments when we feel that we simply can’t go on.
 Life appears to be so tough and unforgiving that all strength is gone and the future looks dark.

 The true strength of every person becomes apparent in times of adversity.
 Every therapist will tell you that relationship and financial troubles, the loss of a loved one and health problems are the ones that will truly test your inner strength, your values and beliefs.
-If you're going through such troubles and you can't cope with them on your own, finding an experienced therapist in Calgary will provide you with a bit of additional support to find the strength within.
+If you're going through such troubles and you can't cope with them on your own, finding an experienced therapist will provide you with a bit of additional support to find the strength within.

 Without further ado, here are some of the best mantras that will help you find motivation to keep on going even when life appears to be extra-hard on you.